-Getting someone coordinates jewelry with wrong location rather than the one you want to celebrate is like getting a misspelled tattoo.
+Getting someone a coordinates necklace, bracelet or ring with wrong location rather than the one you want to celebrate is like getting a misspelled tattoo.
 Both make for a cringe-worthy experience that takes time and money to correct.

 HOW CAN I FIND COORDINATES FROM AN ADDRESS/SEARCH FOR AN ADDRESS USING COORDINATES?